 3. Insecticide Spray

-To control carpenter bees invading over a larger area, pest spray is the best option.
+To control carpenter bees invading a larger area, pest spray is the best option.
 However, these sprays may cause allergic reactions in kids and pets.
 Keep them away and don’t forget to wear a mask before spraying as shown in the video below.
-Some Insecticides contain active ingredients like Pyrethrins – 1.0%; Piper only Butoxide – 10.0%; Amorphous Silica Gel – 40.0% to kill carpenter bees.
+Some Insecticides contain active ingredients like Pyrethrins – 1.0%; Piperonyl Butoxide – 10.0%; Amorphous Silica Gel – 40.0% to kill carpenter bees.
 These insecticide sprays are effective with long-lasting results.
 It is better to call a pest control expert for such sprays.
 They know safety measures well.

 4. Eliminating Wood Bees Using A Vacuum